wandb/docs/docs/guides/hosting/how-to-guides/bare-metal.md

 ```

 ## Object Store
-The object store can be an externally hosted [Minio cluster](https://docs.min.io/minio/k8s/), or W&B supports any **S3 compatible object store** that has support for signed urls.
-To see if your object store supports signed urls, you can run the [following script](https://gist.github.com/vanpelt/2e018f7313dabf7cca15ad66c2dd9c5b).
+The object store can be externally hosted on a [Minio cluster](https://docs.min.io/minio/k8s/), or any Amazon S3 compatible object store that has support for signed urls.
+Run the [following script](https://gist.github.com/vanpelt/2e018f7313dabf7cca15ad66c2dd9c5b) to check if your object store supports signed urls.

 Additionally, the following CORS policy needs to be applied to the object store.